EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 Although the palette (above) suggests a circle tool, rectangle tool, brush, different patterns, line weights, only the freehand drawing tool (pencil) was ever implemented.
 Nonetheless, the `+` (plus) and `-` (minus) keys do change the "depth" of the pencil.
 Making a gentle spiral with the mouse while holding down either the plus or minus at the same time was a wild effect — a spiral falling into or rising up out of the display.

 As you can see in the screenshot, having a mirrored menu bar was kind of different.
 In fact the whole menu is faked with an image containing the reversed menu.

+### East Winds:

+Working title: *Fighting Kite*.
+I know the traditional Asian fighting kites did not have two strings, but aerobatic kites were kind of becoming a thing when I wrote **East Winds** (December, 1990) so I depict two hands on each side of the screen each holding a handle attached to a string to the kite (you don't actually see the kite strings).
+Moving the mouse left or right shifts the hands in opposite directions from one another — one hand raising as the other hand pulls down.
+This action causes the diamond-shaped kite to rotate one way or the other.

+Moving the mouse forward or backward acts as a "collective" moving both hands up or down — removing or adding velocity to the kite.
+Fly far left or far right and the view pans to follow your kite.
+Fly too far though and the wind falls off significantly and your kite can no longer remain airborne.

+So this again was another exercise in experimental game input.
+Could a player begin to learn how to intuitively control the kite with just motions of the mouse affecting orientation and pull of the kite?
+I enjoy these *indirect* methods of control (in a similar sense to having to leverage floor vents to get lift for your paper **Glider**).

+Even playing it a bit though I still find I am crashing repeatedly into the ground.
+Maybe there is some more tuning that can be done to the input to make that less frequent?

+But what to do with these kite flying skills?
+I added balloons very much like my game **Glider** that you try to cut the string from.
+And like *Joust*, if you dilly-dally too long, just enjoying the kite flying weather an "oriental" dragon appears in the sky to fire a bolt of energy at your kite.

+Once I latched on to the Asian theme I enjoyed adding things like the Asian dragon, an abacus for keeping score, the man that sits after he releases your kite, the small pagoda-like hut...

+Of the games on this volume of Unfinished Tales **East Winds** is the most complete.
+Is it fun though?
+Not really.
+Or maybe I should let you judge for yourself.